Power for good: Meet our energy researcher Kate Cavanagh

 You’ve got the power!
 Keeping our electricity during a heatwave

-Nearly every state has seen temperatures of 35 degrees or above over the past few weeks.
-How will our electricity grid cope with the pressures of increasingly extreme weather?
+With warm weather making itself known, how will our electricity grid cope with the pressures of increasingly extreme weather?
 How do we moderate our energy consumption if there’s a chance power supplies can’t cope with our needs?

 Interronauts | CSIRO podcast Ep 19: Killer T: immunotherapy returns, hydrogen at the bowser, ancient cheese and vego sharks